miniusbhater/GetThatOS/README.md

 First install Wine.
 Guides can be found at https://gitlab.winehq.org/wine/wine/-/wikis/Download

-Then open your terminal then type `wine` and the directory of GetThatOS.exe and hit enter
+After you have installed Wine open your terminal and type `wine` followed by the directory of GetThatOS.exe and hit enter

 Then GetThatOS should open and function the same as the native windows release